James Franklin (philosopher): Ethics

 His work on the parallel between ethics and mathematics received the 2005 Eureka Prize for Research in Ethics.

 In 1998 he set up and taught for ten years a course on Professional Issues and Ethics in Mathematics at UNSW.

 He conducted the "Restraint Project", a study of the virtue of temperance or self-control in Australia.
 In 2008 he set up the Australian Database of Indigenous Violence.

 His book, The Worth of Persons: The Foundation of Ethics, appeared in 2022.

 Philosophy of religion

-Franklin has defended Pascal's Wager and Leibniz's Best of all possible worlds theory, and has discussed emergentism as an alternative to materialist atheism and theism.
+Franklin has defended Pascal's Wager and Leibniz's Best of all possible worlds theory, and has discussed emergentism as an alternative to materialist atheism and pantheism.

 Australian Catholic history

 He is the editor of the Journal of the Australian Catholic Historical Society.
-His books on Australian Catholic history are Catholic Values and Australian Values (2006),The Real Archbishop Mannix (2015, with G.O.Nolan and M. Gilchrist) and Catholic Thought and Catholic Action: Scenes from Australian Catholic Life (2023).
+His books on Australian Catholic history are Catholic Values and Australian Values (2006), The Real Archbishop Mannix (2015, with G.O.Nolan and M. Gilchrist), Catholic Thought and Catholic Action: Scenes from Australian Catholic Life (2023) and Arthur Calwell (with G.O Nolan).
 He has written also on the Catholic sexual abuse crisis, Magdalen laundries, missions to Aboriginal Australians, and the virtuous life of Catholic rural communities.

-Publications

-Franklin has written several books and articles: